What is User-Generated Content? | A Complete Detail Guide

 An Example Case of user-generated content:

-For example, Mohan a loyal Go daddy customer bought an email hosting package during the Sunday sale event at Go daddy.
+For example, Mohan is learning how to start a blog.
+He is a loyal Go daddy customer and hence he bought a web hosting package during the Sunday sale event at Go daddy.

-Mohan was delighted because he was able to set up his email hosting without much technical difficulties and problems.
+Mohan was delighted because he was able to set up his web hosting without much technical difficulties and problems.

 Also, Mohan was happy with the customer support team which helped him a lot throughout the process.

-So, Mohan decided to publish a post on facebook about his positive experience of using Godaddy’s email hosting services.
+So, Mohan decided to publish a post on Facebook about his positive experience of using Godaddy’s web hosting services.

 From a brand perspective, this helps Go daddy to build a positive trust and influence among many of Mohan’s friends and followers on Facebook.